All Episodes

 But his whole point here is to say, look at this poor guy.

-Look what we did to this poor guy, and look what we caused to happen to this poor man.
+And look what we caused to happen to this poor man.

 And look what this poor man had to do to survive what we as Americans sent him off to do.

-Instead of saying what you would prefer him say is, this man is a hero because of X. Saved whatever number of lives, killed so many enemy, um, served so many deployments or what have you.
+Instead of saying what you would prefer him say is, this man is a hero because of X. Saved whatever number of lives, killed so many enemy, served so many deployments or what have you.

 He only points to the pain they've suffered.